Dan Habib, Producer/Director/Cinematographer

-Lisa Smithline is an innovative leader in the cause marketing field.
-An experienced producer and marketing strategist, Lisa creates dynamic multi-platform distribution campaigns using film and new media.
-Lisa's current career integrates a commitment to social change with an extensive background in film, television and commercial production.
+Lisa Smithline is an experienced producer and marketing strategist, creating dynamic multi-platform distribution campaigns using film and new media.
+Lisa's current career integrates a commitment to social change with an extensive background in film, television, and commercial production.
 As a founding partner of Brave New Films and director of alternative marketing at Focus Features, Lisa pioneered new models of community-based distribution.
-She has produced successful marketing campaigns for many popular projects including Academy Award nominated TROUBLE THE WATER, Stacy Peralta's CRIPS & BLOODS, DIRT!
-The Movie and the San Francisco Opera's Grand Opera Cinema Series.
-Lisa has been a featured speaker on marketing and distribution at leading conferences across the country including American Film Market, Sundance Film Festival, Westdocs and The Center For Social Media Making Your Media Matter Conference.
+She has produced successful marketing campaigns for multiple projects including Academy Award-nominated Trouble the Water, Sundance, Tribeca, Hot Docs, and other top festival award-winners including, Crips and Bloods: Made in America, Detropia, Marmato, Give Up Tomorrow, American Winter, and Disturbing the Peace.
+Lisa has been a featured speaker on impact campaigns and community-based distribution at leading conferences across the country.

 Melanie Perkins McLaughlin, Consulting Producer